How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 • 1 in 250 odds that your child is a gifted genius

-West Virginia Has Had the Highest Number of Deer-Car Accidents for 12 Consecutive Years (State Farm Insurance)
+West Virginia Has Had the Highest Number of Deer-Car Accidents for more than a decade (State Farm Insurance)

 The following chart shows the top ten states with the greatest likelihood of an animal-vehicle collision in the US.